 Adding more and more very narrow, equally spaced slits results in very much brighter and narrower bright fringes.
 The position of a bright fringe on the screen depends on its color, i.e., wavelength.
 So different colors are "focused" at different places on the screen.
 If instead of being illuminated by monochromatic light, the slit is lit by a mixture of all the different colors, or white light, the light is split up into its different colors in much the same way as it is split up by a prism.

 The main difference between gratings and prisms is if, say, it gives a number of complete spectra (from red to violet), where the prism would give only one.
-Each line corresponds to a bright "fringe" in the diffraction pattern for two slits.
-Gratings are ruled from 70 lines/mm (for infrared work) to 1800 lines/mm (for ultraviolet work).
+Each line corresponds to a bright fringe in the diffraction pattern for two slits.
+Gratings are ruled from 70 lines per millimeter (for infrared work) to 1800 lines per millimeter (for ultraviolet work).